How to make writing proposal win themes easy

 It is even more difficult when the RFP tells you what to propose.
 When everyone is bidding the same thing, it becomes more price sensitive and people are afraid to go beyond the minimum needed to fulfill the requirements.
 You are left with no clear way to differentiate yourself from the competition and no competitive advantage.

-Sometimes this doesn’t show up until people try to write their proposal themes.
+Sometimes this doesn’t show up until people try to write their proposal win themes.
 When you decide to bid before you can articulate what it will take to win, it’s hard to figure out what to say in order to win.
-All you can say that you can deliver what the customer has asked for and that you have experience.
-But your competitors will say the same things, and will say better if they are better informed.
+All you have to say is that you can deliver what the customer has asked for and that you have experience.
+But your competitors will say the same things, and they will say it better if they are better informed.

 When you lack bid strategies, positioning, differentiation, and customer insight, all you can really do is talk about yourself and hope no one is better.
-Your themes will tend to be claims, usually unsubstantiated.
+If you do have proposal win themes they will tend to be claims, usually unsubstantiated.
 They will be about you instead of being about the customer or written from the customer’s perspective.
-They won’t help the customer determine that you are the best alternative, no matter how much you want or claim that to be the case.
+They won’t help the customer determine that you are the best alternative, no matter how much you want to win or how big and full of bold claims you make them.

 It will feel like you’re struggling with writing the proposal, and you may conclude that proposal writing is hard or that you need to find better proposal writers.
 But the problem is not with proposal writing at all.